exo-cortex/exo-cortex.github.io/content/blog/variable_density_point_distributions.md

 ```

 The deviation from the standard algorithm is that $d_min$ depends on the $x$ and $y$ coordinate of the active point.
-The point distribution uses the folling function:
+The point distribution uses the following function:
 ```python
 base_radius = 10